Volunteer in Madagascar

 Madagascar is a wonderful and unique place to volunteer for wildlife lovers and anthropology geeks alike.
 As the fourth largest island in the world, it has been geographically and culturally isolated for years.
 While this has helped to create a fascinatingly unique culture -- which feels like a blend of traveling in Asia and Africa -- and biodiversity, it has also contributed to a lack of modernization and development.

-More than 80 percent of the population live in poverty and the majority of the population of 22 million people lives without access to toilets, running water, and reliable electricity.
+More than 80 percent of the population lives in poverty and the majority of the population of 22 million people lives without access to toilets, running water, and reliable electricity.
 Additionally, Madagascar's wildlife is threatened by poaching, redwood harvesting, and the destruction of forests for farming and making charcoal.

 While volunteering on the red island, you'll have a chance to explore one of the world's most unique countries but also to contribute to the development and preservation of Malagasy culture and wildlife.